honkmaster/TTOpenInAppActivity/README.md

 # TTOpenInActivity

-`TTOpenInActivity` is a `UIActivity` subclass that provides an "Open In ..." action to a `UIActivityViewController`. `TTOpenInActivity` uses UIDocumentInteractionController with "Open In ...".
+`TTOpenInActivity` is a `UIActivity` subclass that provides an "Open In ..." action to a `UIActivityViewController`. `TTOpenInActivity` uses an UIDocumentInteractionController to present all Apps than can handle the document specified with a file URL.

 ![TTOpenInActivity screenshot](http://i49.tinypic.com/1pf29t.png "TTOpenInActivity screenshot")